LuisHRF/Telco_Case/README.md

     FROM `lost-clients-portfolio.data_telco.table_general`)
 ```

-> 2. A range of "referrals":

-BigQuery's query:
+> 2. A range of "referrals": One of Amalia's requests was to check the statistics of the number of referrals in relation to marital status.
+So I made a query to be able to extract this data from **Number_of_Referrals**.

 ```sql
 CREATE OR REPLACE TABLE `lost-clients-portfolio.data_telco.table_general` AS ( SELECT *,